open-cx/open-cx/docs/templates/Development-Report.md

 ## Product Vision
 Start by defining a clear and concise vision for your module, to help members of the team, contributors, and users into focusing their often disparate views into a concise, visual, and short textual form.
 It provides a "high concept" of the product for marketers, developers, and managers.

 A product vision describes the essential of the product and sets the direction to where a product is headed, and what the product will deliver in the future.

+**We favor a catchy and concise statement, ideally one sentence.**

 To learn more about how to write a good product vision, please see also:
 * [How To Create A Convincing Product Vision To Guide Your Team, by uxstudioteam.com](https://uxstudioteam.com/ux-blog/product-vision/)